KathirvelAIDS/Exp-7-Synchornous-counters-/README.md

 ### PROGRAM
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: HARSHAVARDHINI M
+Developed by: kathirvel.A
-RegisterNumber:  212221240015
+RegisterNumber:  212221230047

 UP COUNTER
 module now(input clk,input reset,output[0:3]counter);
 reg[0:3] counter_up;